Ethan Miller/Getty Images

 The U.S. sports gambling spotlight is now focused on March Madness, when men's college basketball teams compete for the national championship.

-The college hoopsters battle on the court for a month, going from 68 teams to the Sweet 16 and Elite Eight elimination rounds.
+The college hoopsters battle on the court for a month, going from 68 teams to 64 to 32; then the Sweet 16 and Elite Eight elimination rounds.
 By the time the teams reach the Final Four, and then the ultimate championship game, thousands of bets have been placed.

 The FBI estimates that more than $2.5 billion is illegally wagered on March Madness each year.
 That's $2.5 billion from which the IRS will never see a penny.